ankursoni/kubernetes-extension-fortosi/README.md

 This **kubernetes extension** is meant to address a fundamental requirement of any project team running their applications on kubernetes - which is to quickly provision CI/CD pipelines (on demand) for their various private/public GitHub projects/organisation using simple kubectl commands.
 Basically, implementing the concept of **No Ops**.
 It is also:
 1. Agnostic of cloud platform, be it **AWS** (EKS) or **Azure** (AKS) owing to wonders of kubernetes and,
-2. Agnostic of application technology framwork and currently demonstrates aspnetcore and nodejs builds happening from the exact same pipeline definition.
+2. Agnostic of application technology framework and currently demonstrates aspnetcore and nodejs builds happening from the exact same pipeline definition.

 ![high-level-flow](docs/images/high-level-flow.png)
 ![slides](docs/gifs/slides.gif)